v3rslu1s/Applied-Datascience/README.md

 ![patient diagram uml](/images/patientuml1.png)

 Because of this structure it was very easy to read all of the information from files into memory.
 Where is object has its own place in memory.
 If patients need to be rotated or searched through python would only need the pointer to this place in memory instead of reading the full csv again, or moving around large arrays in memory.
+The framework was created to be multi-os supported (Windows/Linux/Mac) and supports multi-threading for the loading/converting of the data.

 ## Configurations